 Sgt.
 Lippencott is a father of four.
 He joined the Marine Corps in 1996 in Chantilly, VA, and since then, he had completed seven tours of duty to Iraq and Afghanistan for the operations Iraq Freedom, Enduring Freedom, and New Dawn.

-Jeff called a friend and owner of an auto body shop in Jacksonville.
-He agreed to contribute with a discount on the labor cost to repair the car and we paid the rest.
-That same afternoon, Jeff called another friend at BBVA Bank and we forwarded Suzie’s resume.
+In just a few hours, Jeff called, first, a friend and owner of an auto body shop in Jacksonville, who agreed to discount the labor cost of the repair and we paid the rest, and second, he called another friend at BBVA Bank and we forwarded Suzie’s resume.

 Two weeks later, Suzie’s car was fixed, she had already interviewed with BBVA, and was waiting for a job offer.
 The day we met her, she told us fighting back her tears, “Just know that you saved a life.“

-She said that before she knew Jeff and I wanted to help her, she was in a dark place considering the worst.
-But when she saw that we cared, a tiny seed of hope sprouted from the ruins and saw the light.
+According to her, she was in a dark place considering the worst.
+But knowing that Jeff and I cared about her, a tiny seed of hope sprouted from the ruins and saw the light.

 While Suzie’s situation developed, we heard about a Marine vet in need.
-His name was James, recently divorced and father of two, who needed a fridge for his apartment.
+His name was James, recently divorced and father of two.
+He needed a fridge for his apartment.
 On Thanksgiving weekend, we bought him a refrigerator and delivered it to his apartment.

 A week later, we learned about Brian.
 A Navy combat vet, who was a K-9 handler with a SEAL team.
 Besides losing his beloved dog, he had lost all his possessions after a difficult divorce.
 His most pressing need was a car.

 Finding a car looked like an uphill battle.
 But God works in mysterious ways, and the solution was closer than anybody could have imagined.
-Karalee had bought a new vehicle two weeks prior, and her husband was supposed to sell their old car.
+Our Senior Personal Lines Agent had bought a new vehicle two weeks prior, and her husband was supposed to sell their old car.

 According to Karalee, her husband is not a procrastinator, so having the old car still parked in her driveway seemed strange.
 When she learned about Brian’s story, she knew that her car was waiting for him.